 Being able to quickly recognize workplace hazards is an essential skill for incident prevention.
-Luckily, you can train yourself to spot dangerous situations on the spot, making it easier to avoid an injury or fatality altogether.
+Luckily, you can train yourself to spot dangerous situations linked to unsafe work environments.
+By recognizing these situations on the spot makes it easier to avoid an injury or fatality altogether, especially in unsafe work conditions.

 Here are 8 signs of unsafe work conditions that you should be able to recognize.
-Commit them to memory and expand your ability to find and address hazards right away.
+Therefore, commit them to memory and expand your ability to find and address hazards right away.

 Free template!

 Some unsafe conditions are more obvious than others.
-Hopefully, you can use these general signs to dig deeper and get to the heart of workplace hazards.
+Hopefully, you can use these general signs to dig deeper.
+This will help you get to the heart of any kind of unsafe conditions.

 Messy workstations

 One of the most obvious—yet somehow most rampant—unsafe working conditions is a messy workspace.
-Having a lack of organization immediately increases incident risk and must be avoided at all costs.
+Having a lack of organization immediately increases incident risk, which contributes to unsafe work conditions.
+Therefore, avoid this at all costs.
 Luckily, disorganization is one of the more straightforward issues to solve, although it may require some trial and error to settle on the best setup.

 Missing safety guards

 OSHA’s machine guarding standard exists for a reason—unguarded equipment provides a serious hazard to workers.
 Missing safety components are the hallmark of an unsafe work environment.
-After all, if workers aren’t protected from the most dangerous equipment in the facility, how many smaller hazards do they encounter throughout the day as well?
+Consequently, if the facility does not protect workers from its most dangerous equipment, how many smaller hazards do they encounter throughout the day as well?

 Broken tools or equipment

 Broken equipment is a major hazard in and of itself.
-When workers attempt to use faulty tools, they can hurt themselves, but they can also create more unsafe conditions for their coworkers.
+When workers attempt to use faulty tools, they can hurt themselves.
+Additionally, they can create more unsafe conditions for their coworkers, which leads to unsafe work conditions.

 Noticeable rusting

 Equipment and/or structural components with excessive rusting pose a potential safety threat to your workers and customers.
-Corrosion control is an essential practice for ensuring the longevity of machinery and the safety of consumer products.
+Corrosion control is an essential practice for ensuring the longevity of machinery and in addressing unsafe conditions effectively.

 Dress code violations

-Personal accountability for workplace safety is a type of hazard that’s often overlooked.
-Failing to adhere to grooming and dress code standards can actually create an unsafe work condition for the entire team—not just the individual.
+Therefore, a lack of personal accountability for workplace safety is a type of hazard that you often overlook.
+Failing to adhere to grooming and dress code standards can actually create work conditions that are unsafe.
+These conditions contribute to unsafe work environments, affecting the entire team and not just the individual.

 Modified equipment

 Making modifications to process equipment is risky without the proper approach.
-If you notice any makeshift or modified equipment, chances are that there’s a safety incident waiting to happen.
+If you notice any makeshift or modified equipment, chances are that there’s a safety incident waiting to happen due to unsafe conditions.

 Frequent process incidents

 Identifying patterns is the key to unlocking incident root causes.
-If you notice that a high percentage of incidents come from a specific process, it may be a sign of unsafe work conditions within that area.
+If you notice that a high percentage of incidents come from a specific process, it may be a sign of dangerous working conditions.
+These conditions point to underlying unsafe work practices.

-You can’t be everywhere at once, so it’s unrealistic to expect that you can stop all workplace injuries from happening.
-But when you walk the floor and address unsafe working conditions right away, you inadvertently teach your workers to do the same.
+You cannot be everywhere at once, so it is unrealistic to expect that you can stop all workplace injuries from happening.
+However, when you walk the floor and address any unsafe work conditions right away, you inadvertently teach your workers to do the same.

-Keeping an eye out for these signs means you have a better chance of protecting workers not only from dangerous equipment and processes, but possibly their own behaviors as well.
+Keeping an eye out for these signs means you have a better chance of protecting workers.
+You protect them not only from dangerous equipment and processes but possibly their own behaviors as well.
+This constant vigilance is crucial for preventing unsafe conditions.

 Take your incident prevention strategy to the next level by upgrading to EHS corrective action software.
 This kind of software solution allows you to create action items for the unsafe work conditions that you come across.

-It gives you the ability to assign owners and deadlines to corrective actions, helping to ensure they’re completed in a timely manner.
+It gives you the ability to assign owners and deadlines to corrective actions.
+This helps to ensure they’re completed in a timely manner.